masspastore/overlapping/README.md

 # Main function

-The main function, **overlap**, gives the overlapped estimated area of two or more empirical distributions.
+The main function, **overlap**, gives the overlapped estimated area of two or more kernel density estimations from empirical data.

 * **overlap**
-    + Input: a list of distributions to be compared; each distribution is an element of the list.
+    + Input: a list of numerical vectors to be compared; each vector is an element of the list.
     + Output: a data frame with information used for computing overlapping (only for graphical purposes) and estimated overlapped areas relative to each couple of distributions.